24 Jun

 In today’s podcast episode, Sarah is chatting with Kelcey Baker, a returning guest.
 Their conversation reviews why it isn’t normal to want a break from work so bad that you think about getting hit by a bus.
 Yes, that’s a common expression within lawyer networks.
 There is a trigger warning because the conversation dives into narcissism, abuse, self-harm, and suicidal thoughts.
 It’s an important discussion if you’ve ever had thoughts like this flash through your mind.

-Is it Normal to Want a Break This Bad?
+Is it Normal to Want a Break So Bad You’re Hoping to Get Hit By a Bus?

 This conversation is a follow-up to a previous episode where Sarah and Kelcey discussed the experience of being a lawyer.
 There was so much content about desperately needing a break at all costs.
 They both had the thought, “I want to be hurt just a little bit.”
 There’s an idea that if there were a minor accident that would require two weeks of rest, it would give you a break from emails, phone calls, and work pressure.
 It’s wild, but both Sarah and Kelcey admit to having these thoughts and not considering whether it was normal.